bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

-## CODE  "ARTUR PALOMINO CODE2.ipynb" STRUCTURE
+## 4.CODE  "ARTUR PALOMINO CODE2.ipynb" STRUCTURE

 This code is for testing different configurations for a VGG and an Alexnet with two losses.